markuspetermann/erpnext-podman/README.md

 # ERPNext Build and Deployment Toolkit

 The tools in this repo can be used to build and deploy a custom Frappe/ERPNext image.
-It has been tailored for Debian Trixie and runs using a rootless podman pod.
-The ERPNext image is based on the v15 Containerfile found in the [official ERPNext docker image repository](https://github.com/frappe/erpnext-docker).
-The pod will be accessible via HTTP; it's therefore advisable to use a reverse proxy with TLS termination or other means of securing the connection if the pod is exposed to the network.
+This setup has been tailored for Debian Trixie and runs using a rootless Podman pod.
+The ERPNext image is based on the v15 Containerfile found in the [official ERPNext Docker image repository](https://github.com/frappe/erpnext-docker).
+The pod will be accessible via HTTP; if it is exposed to the network, use a reverse proxy with TLS termination (or similar) to secure the connection.

 ## Create ERPNext User

-* The username is currently hardcoded to `erpnext`.
+* The scripts currently assume the system user `erpnext`.
 The home directory can be chosen freely; this documentation suggests `/srv/erpnext`

 ```bash
 $ sudo adduser --system --group --home /srv/erpnext erpnext